[The Null Hypothesis]

 expect(link).toHaveAttribute('href', '/orders');

-}); The first test knows too much.
-It knows the component uses a function called navItemVariants.
-It knows the parameter shape.
-Tomorrow, you might rename that function, restructure those parameters, or eliminate them entirely.
+The first test knows the component uses a function called navItemVariants.
+Tomorrow, you might rename that function or eliminate it entirely.
 The test breaks.
 The component still works.

 The second test knows only what matters: there’s a link, it goes to /orders, it says “Orders.”
 Rewrite the entire component.
-Change the styling system.
-Swap the underlying implementation.
+Swap the styling system.
 As long as users can click a link to their orders, the test passes.

 Treat every module like a black box.
-You know what goes in (props, configuration, inputs).
-You know what should come out (rendered output, side effects, return values).
+You know what goes in.
+You know what should come out.
 What happens inside is none of your tests’ business.

 // Mock external systems - they're outside your control